knime/knime-core/README.md

 * _org.knime.core.*_: API definitions and framework

 ### Development
-Instructions for how to develop extensions for KNIME Analytics Platform can be found in the _knime-sdk-setup_ repository on [BitBucket](https://bitbucket.org/KNIME/knime-sdk-setup) or [GitHub](http://github.com/knime/knime-sdk-setup).
+Instructions for how to develop extensions for KNIME Analytics Platform can be found in the _knime-sdk-setup_ repository on [Github](https://github.com/KNIME/knime-sdk-setup).

 ### Join the Community!
 * [KNIME Forum](https://tech.knime.org/forum)